Chart Color Schemes

 Telina is characterized by a predominantly suburban housing profile, with ownership patterns similar to the broader region

-Telina's dwelling structure, as per the latest Census, was 86.3% houses and 13.7% other dwellings (semi-detached, apartments, 'other' dwellings).
+Telina's dwelling structures, as per the latest Census data, consisted of 86.3% houses and 13.7% other dwellings (semi-detached, apartments, 'other' dwellings).
 Non-Metro Qld had 85.7% houses and 14.3% other dwellings.
 Home ownership in Telina was 26.8%, with mortgaged dwellings at 40.9% and rented ones at 32.3%.
-The median monthly mortgage repayment was $1,545, below Non-Metro Qld's average of $1,600.
-Median weekly rent in Telina was $255, compared to Non-Metro Qld's $275.
-Nationally, Telina's mortgage repayments were lower at $1,545 versus Australia's $1,863, and rents were lower at $255 compared to the national figure of $375.
+The median monthly mortgage repayment in Telina was $1,545, lower than Non-Metro Qld's average of $1,600.
+Weekly rent in Telina was $255, compared to Non-Metro Qld's $275.
+Nationally, Telina's mortgage repayments were significantly lower at $1,545 versus Australia's average of $1,863, and rents were substantially below the national figure of $375.

 Frequently Asked Questions - Housing